kodarn/Sparsnas/README.md

 ### Look for repetitions in the XOR-data

-We now know that given the value of zero, the xor-key *at some positions* in the dataset is 'cfa2'.
+We now know that given the value of zero, the xor-key *at some positions* in the dataset is `cfa2`.
 But if we're lucky, there can be other columns which also begins with the value of zero, but isn't counters.
 Lets consider the top row:

 ![Prior to identifying Xor key length](Docs/XorKeyLength-prior.png?raw=true "Prior to identifying Xor key length")

-Can we detect the 'cfa2'-sequence anywhere else?
+Can we detect the `cfa2` sequence anywhere else?
 Well, yes, we seem to have one hit in the last 'Fixed' column.

 ![Simple Frequency Analysis](Docs/SimpleFrequencyAnalysis.png?raw=true "Simple Frequency Analysis")